 Peripherals error reporting

-DL_FPD LINK III_LINK_REQ__
+DL_FPD LINK_REQ__

 Remote node may detect errors related to the peripherals attached to it, and may report this information via FPD LINK (via the slave interrupt), and/or using CAN.
 Remote node shall NOT REPORT peripheral errors using the FPD LINK Network Error DTC (slaves should use a Video System specific DTC).